aridjayarecipes/cutesrecipes.web.app/content/post/2277-recipe-of-ultimate-pumpkin-and-minced-meat-with-starchy-sauce.md

 1. Make ready 1.5 tbsp starch

 Add chopped onion, chopped red bell pepper and minced garlic.
 Spread the meat and pumpkin mixture evenly on the pastry and smooth out.
-Arrange the goat's cheese in small dabs.
-The flavoured thick sauce with minced meat/ground meat is called 'soboro-an' (そぼろあん) in Pour the mince sauce over the steamed pumpkin and it's done!
+Arrange the goat&#39;s cheese in small dabs.
+The flavoured thick sauce with minced meat/ground meat is called &#39;soboro-an&#39; (そぼろあん) in Pour the mince sauce over the steamed pumpkin and it&#39;s done!

 <!--inarticleads2-->